apoorvkumar91/phage-bank/README.md

 python -m pip install -U pip
 [Windows only:
-Add the env variable for pip : It is under the insatlled python directory/Scripts]
+Add the env variable for pip : It is under the python directory/Scripts]

 Install Django
 pip install django